RISK MANAGEMENT

 • poorly managed organisational change and job insecurity

-• ineffective communication and a lack of support from management or colleagues, and
+• ineffective communication and a lack of support, and

 Risk controls for businesses to consider